flexirexi/schallplatte2/README.md

  # Die Schallplatte
  Developer: Felix Lehmann

  This project simulates a music center which rents 9 rehearsal rooms to its members/musicians.
-This center seeks build up a community.
-However, there is clearly a business case behind, where the rooms (and sometimes) music isntruments are rent.
-With the modern and minimalistic design this website seeks to be attractive for young people.
+It seeks to create and maintain a community for musicians, that's why an online forum has been announce for the near future as well as the first own rock event/festival.
+By now, the modern and minimalistic design of this website shall attract for young people.
 So, this project is solely done in a mobile-first principle.
 Moreover, an upcoming forum on this website is announced, which shows the vitality of this builing.

  **The challenges** in this project mostly appeared when working with the MVS/MVT.
-Django is a very powerful framework but I quite often faced the challenge to not fully understand what I was doing.
-One of the major challenges were extending the user model and handing them in to the same form in template
+Django is a very powerful framework but I quite often didn't fully understand what I was doing.
+So, studying the MVT framework itself became the most time consuming part in the project.
+Eventually, I mastered extending the user model, as username and email was not enough for a music center that clearly wants to set up a social network.

  **Currently existing user account with multiple bookings**
  - U: w.heisenberg P: quantum2025